nonjene/grunt-update-reference/README.md

 # grunt-update-reference

-Grunt task for updating the newer changed resources's reference, to get cache bust.
+Grunt task for updating the changed resources's reference, to get cache bust.

 ## Feature

 It can also instantly update reference of one file which its content not changed by us, but changed by this task.

-It can identify the newer file(first run will consider all match file is newer), it will configure other two task to achieve it (newer check is achieved by [grunt-newer](https://github.com/tschaub/grunt-newer), it will load automatically if it haven't installed in your project).

 Task will print colored change log in console, for checking what modify the task has done.

-It will only hit the file name, need not match the entire path.
+It will only match the file name.

 ## Getting Started